OpenNebula/docs/source/management_and_operations/references/img_template.rst

 This page describes how to define a new image template.
 An image template follows the same syntax as the :ref:`VM template <template>`.

-.. warning:: There are some template attributes that can compromise the security of the system or the security of other VMs, and can be used **only** by users in the oneadmin group.
-These attributes can be configured in :ref:`oned.conf <oned_conf>`, the default ones are labeled with ``*`` in the following tables.
-See the complete list in the :ref:`Restricted Attributes <img_template_restricted_attributes>` section.
+.. warning:: Some template attributes can compromise the security of the system or the security of other VMs, and can be used **only** by users in the ``oneadmin`` group.
+These attributes can be configured in :ref:`oned.conf <oned_conf>`.
+In the following tables, default attributes are marked with ``*``.
+For the complete list, see the :ref:`Restricted Attributes <img_template_restricted_attributes>` section.

+.. important:: The vCenter driver is a legacy component, and no longer receives updates or bug fixes.

 Template Attributes
 ================================================================================